samsungsamiio/samsungsami.io/source/sami/blogs/connect-device-see-data.md

 I can see the near real time update of the data in the following way:

 - Click play button in SAMI.Data Visualization tool.
-Now the chart shows data within 30s window and keeps freshing to show new data.
+Now the chart shows data within 30s window and refreshs to show new data.
 - Make sure the scale connects to the Internet.
 Step on the scale and a new measurement will be sent to Withings cloud.
 - Shortly I see the new weight data appears in the chart of SAMI.Data Visualization tool.